CAN RENOVATIONS HELP OR HARM WHEN IT COMES TIME TO SELL?

 - The style of the pool fits with your home and neighborhood, and it’s well maintained.

-In the end, if your heart is set on adding a pool, don’t look at it as an investment in your home, but in your lifestyle.
+Before you begin, make sure to check out this guide that breaks down all the costs associated with building a pool, from materials, maintenance, additional features, and more.
+Because in the end, if your heart is set on adding a pool, don’t look at it as an investment in your home, but in your lifestyle.
 A pool can add to your family’s enjoyment of your home, and you can’t put a price on that.
 Just be prepared for the ongoing costs and responsibility to maintain it as well as the obstacles that might crop up once you put your home on the market.

 The same goes for many other big-ticket, expensive luxury items, like Jacuzzis or heated floors in the bathroom.
 These things don’t necessarily hurt, but you’re simply not going to recoup the money you invest in them.